With a history of thousands of years, Hanoi is a destination imbued with the rich culture of Vietnam.

 Do you want to see the lovely Hanoi from a bird’s eye view?
 Take the elevator to the observation area on the 65th floor of Lotte Center Hanoi, which is one of the commercial complexes with the most beautiful scenery in Hanoi.

 This building is also a favorite destination for photography enthusiasts.
-And, dating couples can also capture the moment of love at the heart symbol at Sky Walk, or experience the extremely interesting Love Test Machine.
+And, dating couples can capture the moment of love at the heart symbol at Sky Walk, or experience the extremely interesting Love Test Machine.

 A professional tip is to come there in the afternoon to witness the unique charming transition between day and night.